SethCram/Best-Buy-Search-Project/README.md

 8. Run "makemigrations" and "migrate" them
 9. Then, "runserver"
 10. Navigate to "http://127.0.0.1:8000/BestBuySearch/products/" in your browser

+**How to use:**
+- Upon navigating to the website, you'll be prompted to login to an account
+- Choose to create an account as a customer or vendor
+- Login to the account you created
+- Once logged on, a customer can view vendor posted products through multiple methods
+-

 **Technologies:**
 - Host = ?